Simple Energy (vehicle company)

 Simple Energy is an electric vehicle (EV) start-up based in Bangalore, India, founded by Suhas Rajkumar in 2019.
 It is headquartered in Bangalore, India.

 History

 Simple Energy produced its first electric scooter in 2019, followed by their main product, Simple One, in 2023.

 The company opened a new manufacturing facility in Shoolagiri, Tamil Nadu, in January 2023.
-It had a round of fund raising in July 2024.Recenty, they have started commercially manufacturing the country's first rare earth free motors at its Hosur, Tamil Nadu production facility.
+It had a round of fund raising in July 2024.Recently, they have started commercially manufacturing the country's first rare earth free motors at its Hosur, Tamil Nadu production facility.